ibrahimkarimeddin/reactjs-design-patterns/README.md

 but will give you a real example how you can use it in your next project
 ## Contact

-For any queries or support, please reach out to our team at ibrahimkarimeddin@gmail.com or contact us via phone at +963951968994.
+For any queries or support, please reach out to our team at ibrahimkarimeddin@gmail.com.
+You can also contact us via [WhatsApp](https://wa.me/963951968994) or [Telegram](https://t.me/yourusername).

 ## Conclusion